 In this Article

-Olive oil is known for its skin hydration properties and is one of the best oils for baby skin.
-Besides being used as a natural skin-care method, this oil is primarily used for massaging their little feet, thus allowing improved sleep and calming them down.
-This article explains how to use olive oil for baby massage and what benefits it offers young ones.
+Olive oil is known for its hydration properties and is one of the best oils for baby skin.
+Besides being used as a natural skincare product, this oil is primarily used for massaging babies’ little feet, thus allowing improved sleep and helping them calm down as well.
+This article explains how to use olive oil for baby massages and what benefits it offers young ones.

 What is Olive Oil?

 Olive oil is divided into two types – virgin olive oil and extra virgin olive oil.
-Virgin oil is processed by mechanical means while extra virgin olive oil comes straight from the fruits from the olive trees.
-Extra virgin olive oil is by far the purest of different variants of olive oil due to its unadulterated and pure extraction process.
-Olive trees are harvested at the right time of the year and from there yields extra virgin olive oil.
-Keep in mind that some sellers dilute olive oils with other oils, such as canola and sunflower oils, and label them as extra virgin.
+Virgin oil is processed by mechanical means while extra virgin olive oil comes straight from the fruits of olive trees.
+Extra virgin olive oil is, by far, the purest of different variants of olive oil due to its unadulterated and pure extraction process.
+However, it is important to keep in mind that some sellers dilute olive oils with other oils, such as canola and sunflower oils, and label them as extra virgin.
 Therefore, always buy from a genuine and reputable seller to verify the authenticity and purity of the extra virgin olive oil you purchase.

 Nutritional Value of Olive Oil